The Last Dance of the Janissaries

 Opening Scene - June 15, 1826

-The Sultan's most trusted advisor, Husrev Pasha, entered the chamber with urgent news: "Your Majesty, the Janissaries have rejected the reforms.
+His most trusted advisor, Husrev Pasha, entered the chamber with urgent news: "Your Majesty, the Janissaries have rejected the reforms.
 They're marching toward the palace."
 Mahmud II's response was measured but resolute: "Then let this be their last march.
 Unfurl the Sacred Banner of the Prophet.
 We shall see who the people truly follow."

 Within hours, the green silk standard of Prophet Muhammad was raised in front of the Fatih Mosque, a powerful symbol calling all faithful Muslims to defend their faith and their Sultan.
-The streets of Istanbul were about to become the stage for one of the most dramatic transformations in Ottoman history – an event that would become known as the Auspicious Incident (Vaka-i Hayriye).
+The streets of Istanbul were about to become the stage for one of the most dramatic transformations in Ottoman history, an event that would become known as the Auspicious Incident (Vaka-i Hayriye).

 Historical Context

 The Janissary Corps, established in the 14th century by Sultan Murad I, had once been the most formidable military force in the Islamic world.
-Originally composed of Christian boys taken from conquered territories through the devşirme system, these slave-soldiers were converted to Islam and trained to be the Sultan's elite infantry and personal guard.
+Originally composed of Christian boys taken from conquered territories through the devşirme system, these slave-soldiers were converted to Islam and trained to serve as the Sultan's elite infantry and personal guard.

 The Main Narrative